Watford, Manning help LSU grab 79-77 thriller over Arkansas

 Watford led LSU with a season-high 21 points.
 Mays had 19 points, while Darius Days had 16 points and a career-high 16 rebounds.
 Javonte Smart had ten points.

+”This was a huge win for us,” Wade said. ”The difference in the game was obviously our rebounding.
+We had 23 offensive rebounds and they had 24 total rebounds.
+Trendon made some tremendous plays down the stretch and Charles had two huge defensive plays.”

 Mason Jones, who fouled out in the final minute, was the top scorer for the Razorbacks with 24 points.
-Jimmy Whitt had 22 points and Joe scored 13 – all in the second half.
+Jimmy Whitt had 22 points and Joe had 13 points – all in the second half.

+”LSU was more physical,” Arkansas coach Eric Musselman said. ”We went with a five-guard lineup and it was our best lineup rebounding the ball.
+They hung in the lane and reacted better than us.
+LSU has size and they utilized it on the backboards.
+Their best offense was putting it up and going to get it.”

 Neither team had more than a four-point lead until Arkansas put together a 12-0 run late in the first half.
 Jones and Bailey combined for all 12 Razorbacks points.
 A 3-pointer by Jones put Arkansas ahead 35-24 with 4:06 before halftime.